Digital literacy and ease of use of digital systems survey

 Whilst working on the implementation and creation of a diverse range of digital projects throughout the years, as well as from colleague feedback, I have found that one of the most common and impactful barriers universal to them all is digital literacy.
 So, when generating my Topol Digital Fellowship proposal on the digital transformation of an aseptic unit, I wanted to include it as a key priority, to make sure everyone could enjoy the benefits, and that no one felt left behind.

-If you browse through recent NHS reviews, from Wachter to Topol, Long-Term Planning to People Planning, and right up to the recent AI Roadmap, you will find that digital literacy makes a regular appearance.
+If you browse through recent NHS reviews, from Wachter to Topol, long-term planning to people planning, and right up to the recent artificial intelligence (AI) roadmap, you will find that digital literacy makes a regular appearance.
 Essential to looking good, it is also crucial to the achievement of many key targets and agendas within the NHS.

-The survey was divided into two main areas; the first was to capture general attitudes towards digital systems, with questions based on ease of use and usefulness, before the second focussed on the capability domains created by HEE.
+The survey was divided into two main areas; the first was to capture general attitudes towards digital systems, with questions based on ease of use and usefulness, before the second focussed on the capability domains created by Health Education England (HEE).
 The survey was promoted by posters, e-mail, and communication by managers.
 Participants were given both offline and online methods to complete the survey, as well as a chance to win a coffee shop gift card.

 44 members of staff participated in the survey, around 17% of our local department.

-The most common role participating in the survey was Advanced Pharmacist, but at least one participant from each of the roles listed within the competency framework completed the survey.
+The most common role participating in the survey was advanced pharmacist, but at least 1 participant from each of the roles listed within the competency framework completed the survey.

 Ease of use and usefulness

-To access an interactive summary of ease of use and usefulness results, allowing you to filter results by role, please view on my website.
+See my website to access an interactive summary of ease of use and usefulness results, allowing you to filter results by role.

 The overall theme from this section was that the majority perceive digital systems as being useful, but not easy to use.
 There were notable exceptions however, as for usefulness the most disagreement was with the statement 'digital systems meet all of my needs or requirements'.
 For ease of use, it was the statement 'interacting with digital systems is rarely frustrating' that had the most disagreement.
 The ranking of further statements also provided a good insight on areas to address and those we can only assist with.